emontzkajnl/plugins/advanced-ads-pro/readme.txt

 * use display and visitor conditions in placements
 * pick any position for the ad in your frontend
-* inject ads between posts on posts lists, e.g. home, archive, category
+* inject ads between posts on posts lists, e.g., home, archive, category
-* inject ads based on images, tables, containers, quotes and any headline level in the content
+* inject ads based on images, tables, containers, quotes, and any headline level in the content
 * ads on random positions in posts (fighting ad blindness)
 * ads above the main post headline
 * ads in the middle of a post
+* background/skin ads
-* background / skin ads
+* parallax ads
-* set a minimum content length before content injections are happending
+* set a minimum content length before content injections are happening
 * set a minimum amount of words between ads injected into the content
 * dedicated placements for bbPress, BuddyPress, and BuddyBoss
 * show ads from another blog in a multisite